eromatiya/rofi-spotlight/README.md

 - [ ] Cleaner bash script

+#### Notes:

++ This is not a file manager and web a browser.
+This is meant to be only a file/web-searching rofi.
+Nothing else.
-I'm fairly new on scripting something like this big, so pardon me if my code is kinda ugly, boilerplate and obscure.
++ I'm fairly new on scripting something like this big, so pardon me if my code is kinda ugly, boilerplate and obscure.
 I will improve this from time to time, for sure.